OasisLMF/ODS_OpenExposureData/README.md

 https://oasislmf.org/open-data-standards

-***It's important to know that ODS is NOT an Oasis standard, but an initiative developed by the market for the market.***
+***It's important to understand that ODS is NOT an Oasis standard, but an initiative developed by the market for the market.*** The success of ODS is reliant on community collaboration.
+The aim of ODS is not to serve or be controlled by a single entity for their own commercial benefit, but to accommodate multiple developers and users, be open and transparent for all.

 &nbsp;